Kristoffer Reitan

-Kristoffer Reitan (born 8 March 1998) is a Norwegian professional golfer and European Tour player.
+Kristoffer Reitan (born 8 March 1998) is a Norwegian professional golfer who plays on the PGA Tour and the European Tour.
 In 2018, he become the first Norwegian to play in the U.S. Open.
-He won the 2024 Rolex Challenge Tour Grand Final and the 2025 Belgian Open.
+He won the 2024 Rolex Challenge Tour Grand Final to earn promotion to the European Tour, where he won twice in 2025 and attained PGA Tour membership.
+Reitan won his first PGA Tour title at the 2026 Truist Championship.

-Amateur career
+Early life and amateur career

+Kristoffer Reitan was born on 8 March 1998 in Oslo, Norway.
+He is a grandson of Odd Reitan, who formed the Reitan conglomerate and became one of Norway's wealthiest businessmen.
+Kristoffer's father, Magnus Reitan, was also involved in the Reitan business and was an avid golfer.
+He introduced Kristoffer to the game as a child.
+In addition to golf, Kristoffer played football during his youth.
+His mother Siv is a trained nurse, and he has one sibling, a younger sister Viktoria who is a singer under the name of "bby ivy".

 Reitan had a successful amateur career and won the Valderrama Boys Invitational, Italian International U16 Championship, Skandia Junior Open and the Junior Orange Bowl Championship.
 As part of the national team he represented Norway at the European Young Masters, European Boys' Team Championship and the European Amateur Team Championship.
+At the 2017 European Amateur Team Champiopnship, Reitan finished individual leader at the initial 36-hole strokeplay competitition.

 In 2014, he won the Toyota Junior Golf World Cup together with Viktor Hovland.
 He teamed up with Hovland again for the 2018 Eisenhower Trophy, where they finished fifth.
 He also represented Europe at the 2018 Junior Ryder Cup and 2018 Bonallack Trophy, and won the 2016 Jacques Léglise Trophy.
+Reitan reached the quarterfinals of the U.S. Junior Amateur in 2015, where he lost to eventual champion Philip Barbaree.
+Hovland caddied for Reitan during the event.
 He finished runner-up at the opening event of the 2017 Nordic Golf League, behind Florian Fritsch.

-Reitan signed a letter of intent to play college golf for the University of Texas at Austin starting in the fall of 2017, but later decided to forego college and turn professional instead.
+Reitan signed a letter of intent to play college golf for the University of Texas at Austin starting in the fall of 2017.
+In spring 2017 Golfweek reported that he had decided to forego college and turn professional instead, but he ultimately played the fall 2017 semester for the Longhorns.

 Still a 20-year-old amateur, Reitan secured a spot at the 2018 U.S. Open through the Walton Heath Golf Club sectional qualifier, to become the first Norwegian to play in the U.S. Open.